Call for Abstracts – PHHP Research Day – *New Deadline* January 3, 2020 5:00 pm

 PHHP Research Day, February 6, 2020 – Abstract for Poster Presentation

-Deadline: The deadline for receipt of abstract submissions is February 8, 2019 by 5PM.
-You will need to print your form, affix signatures, then scan and send a single PDF file(PHHP Research Day 2019 Abstract Submission Template) via email to Ms. Zoe Martusewicz at firstname.lastname@example.org.
+Deadline: The deadline for receipt of abstract submissions is January 3, 2020 by 5PM.
+You will need to print your form, affix signatures, then scan and send a single PDF file(PHHP-Research-Day-2020-Abstract-Submission-Graduate Student-Template) via email to Ms. Zoe Martusewicz at firstname.lastname@example.org.
 Incomplete, incorrectly formatted, and late submissions will NOT be accepted.

 CONTACT: Zoe Martusewicz, email@example.com, (352) 294-5947

 Eligibility – To be eligible to submit an abstract/poster presentation at PHHP Research Day, graduate students must be enrolled in a PHHP program and acknowledge it on their submission.
 A UF faculty mentor must have been involved in the research study, and that mentor, who must also be a co-author, must sign the submission form.
 Student MUST be first author.
 We will accept only one first-authored abstract submission per eligible student.

 Abstract – Provide a structured abstract with the following components: Title, Background, Methods, Results, Conclusions, Public Health and Health Professions Relevance, Funding Sources, and Student Role on Study.
 Total word count within the Background, Methods, Results, Conclusions sections can be no more than 300 words.
 The Public Health and Health Professions Relevance, Funding Sources, and Student Role on Study sections are not included in the word count limitation but should be included on abstract submission page.
 Use Arial 11 font for all sections.
 Define any abbreviations at first use, and avoid technical jargon.
 Give special attention to clarity of communication.
 Be sure abstracts are easily understood by someone outside of your discipline.